 This trick is especially useful when you want to filter traffic without writing down the label values or when you suddenly go beyond the limit of the used parameters but still need additional filtering.

-Geo-profiles (List of countries)
+Geo-Profiles (List of Countries)

 You will find this option under Maintenance – List of countries.
 It is connected directly with the Country filter.
-The setting itself includes a grouping of countries according to certain characteristics (e.g., German-Speaking, English-Speaking, or English-Speaking and Europe).
+The setting itself includes a grouping of countries according to certain characteristics (e.g., German-speaking, English-speaking, or English-speaking and Europe).

-It’s very simple: add a filter by Country:
+1. Add a filter by Country:

-and insert a whole list of countries from the Geo Profile at once:
+2. Insert a whole list of countries from the Geo Profile at once:

 The main profit here is to create your own Geo Profile (or edit the existing one) and in one click, block/accept a whole list of countries at once instead of manually selecting each country.

 This concludes today’s release.
-We sincerely hope that KBP section will provide you with not only interesting but also useful information.
+We sincerely hope that the KBP section will provide you with not only interesting but also useful information.
 See you later, and good luck with your work!